kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 When a new PVC is created with the existing VolumeGroup name, the VolumeGroup will be modified and the PVC will be added to PVCList in the Status, and the VolumeGroupContent will also be modified and the PV will be added to the PVList in the Status.

 The same PVC can belong to different groups, i.e., different types of groups or different groups of the same type, if the storage system supports it.
 Storage system will decide whether to support this or not.
+If it does not support it, an INVALID_ARGUMENT error code should be returned with a message explaining why.
 We don't prevent it in the API or controller directly.

 #### Modify VolumeGroup with existing PVCs